 Course Assessment Methods

 A course SLO methodology is defined as the means by which faculty assess course SLOs.
-All course sections are expected to be assessed each semester that they are offered, and the ASLO subcommittee recommends that those assessments are administered via Canvas.
-Using Canvas to assess course SLOs provides departments with the benefits of automating assessment and collecting data that can be disaggregated for meaningful analysis and actions to improve student learning.
+All course sections are expected to be assessed each semester that they are offered and the ASLO subcommittee is recommending that those assessments occur via Canvas.
+Using Canvas to assess course SLOs provides your department with the benefits of automating assessment and collecting data that can be disaggregated for meaningful analysis and actions to improve student learning.
 SLO assessment results from Canvas are displayed for full-time faculty in Tableau Dashboards and are disaggregated by mode of delivery, student ethnicity, and student gender.

 Criteria/Expected Level of Achievement

 The results for each course SLO should meet or exceed an expected level of achievement of 70%.
-This expected level of achievement was approved for all courses by the ASLO Subcommittee.
+This expected level of achievement was approved for all courses by the ASLO Subcommitee.

 Course 1: Sample SLO Assessment

 CANVAS RUBRIC (essay, skill performance, etc.): Use a standard course, discipline or department rubric to determine students’ proficiency level.
 Students assessed should achieve an expected level of achievement of 70% on each assessment.

 CANVAS QUIZ: Use a standardized course quiz to determine students’ proficiency level.
 Assessed students should achieve an expected level of achievement of 70% on each assessment.